teleplayer123/teleplayer123/README.md

 # My Skills
-My strongest programming language is Python.
+My strongest programming language is Python and I am currently learning Rust.
 I have professional experience in both Linux and Windows operating systems, such as creating wireless sniffers with a linux, debugging/collecting driver and kernel logs, and programming in C# with native Windows APIs.
 I have experience with assembly languages: x86, x86_64, arm, as well as debugging/reverse engineering C code with GDB, as can be seen in my projects: [ROP Format Exploit](https://github.com/teleplayer123/ROP-Format-Exploit)